RxnRover/CyRxnOpt/docs/source/developer/tutorials/add_new_optimizer.rst

        :language: python

-   Then, when you want to use the imported library, you can access it through the ``self._imports`` dictionary.
+   Then, when you want to use the imported library, you can access it through the ``self._imports`` dictionary:

    .. literalinclude:: add_new_optimizers.py.snippets
        :lines: 62-63
        :language: python

 10. Depending on your optimizer workflow, add more class methods as necessary.
-    Refer to how existing optimizer classes are defined, for guidance.
+    Refer to how existing optimizer classes are defined for guidance.

 Adding New Optimizer to CyRxnOpt
 --------------------------------